omkarh20/PlayScout/README.md

 **PlayScout** is a sports facility booking platform where users can explore venues, join games, and communicate with other players in real-time.
 This project leverages the **MERN stack** (MongoDB, Express, React, Node.js) with integrated real-time chat functionality.

+The website is hosted at `https://playscout.onrender.com` - [PlayScout](https://playscout.onrender.com)
+The backend is hosted at `https://playscout-backend.onrender.com` - [PlayScout-backend](https://playscout-backend.onrender.com)

 ## Features

 - **Sports Facility Booking**: Search and book facilities for various sports.